ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/editor/editorcommands/exporting.markdown

 By default, Zero will map the Escape key to close the game application instantly.
 To prevent that, use the following steps:

- - Create a Zilch Script called **GameStateManager** and attach it to your Level Settings object
+ - Create a Nada Script called **GameStateManager** and attach it to your Level Settings object

 ```
-class GameStateManager : ZilchComponent
+class GameStateManager : NadaComponent
 {
     function Initialize(init : CogInitializer)
     {